blockpass-org/blockpass/docs/kyc-connect-dashboard/nginx-config.md

     }
 ```

-- Restart service to apply new config
+- Restart service to apply the new config

 ```sh
 docker-compose restart